-The upload facility is available on our website.
 Please upload English language certficates and non-academic supporting documents through the Applicant Portal.
-Original or attested copies of degree certificates and transcripts should be original or attested and posted to the Postgraduate Admissions Service using the address in the box on the right of this page.
+Original or attested copies of degree certificates and transcripts should posted to the Postgraduate Admissions Service using the address in the box on the right of this page.
 For information on how to meet the conditions of your offer please visit the offer holder pages.

 I am having problems uploading my documents

-Please use the link in your application acknowledgement email to upload documents.
-You should be able to upload as many documents as required.
+Please use the link in your application acknowledgement email to upload documents to your Applicant Portal.
+You should be able to upload the appropriate documents to meet the required condition.
 If you are experiencing difficulty with the document upload facility please submit an enquiry through the Postgraduate Admissions Service enquiry form at the bottom of this page.